In this page you can find information on:

 Water-resistant sunscreens have been formulated to resist being washed off by water, for example during swimming, and have been thoroughly tested to make sure they work as labelled.
 These products may be labelled as water resistant or very water resistant.
 However, no product is 100% resistant to being washed off with water, therefore no sunscreen can be completely 'water-proof'.
 The laws that cover the manufacture of cosmetic products require that all claims made must be substantiated.

-Dr Emma Meredith, Director-General of CTPA, explains how extended wear sunscreens are intended to be used.
+Dr Emma Meredith, Director-General of CTPA, explains how durable sunscreens are intended to be used.

 There are various ways in which these products are designed: